superwave1999/superwave1999.github.io/_posts/2025-06-19-ubuntu-installation.md

 #### Additional base packages

-💬 Note the --no-install-recommends.
+💬 Note the `--no-install-recommends`.
 These commands configure command-line languages and keyboards.
-As the original guide says: always enable the en_US.UTF-8 locale because some programs require it.
+As the original guide says: always enable the `en_US.UTF-8` locale because some programs require it.

 ```bash
 apt install --no-install-recommends linux-generic locales keyboard-configuration console-setup